CrIME IN ILLINOIS ONLINE HELP

 Segment is used to identify and describe the types of offenses involved in the

-incident.
-The data elements used in the Offense Segment are:
+elements used in the Offense Segment are:

 Data Element 6-UCR Offense Code